 Types of Trees

-These sell for $6 a foot. (pronounced “ca-NANE”).
+These sell for $6-7 per foot. (pronounced “ca-NANE”).
 These are very similar to the Fraser Fir and are sometimes hard to tell apart.
 They have short, soft needles with a slight silver cast on the bottom side of the needles.
 They are a slow growing tree and have a good natural shape and excellent needle retention with a lovely aroma.

 These trees sell for $6-7 foot.
 They are usually offered as an ornamental transplant but can be used as a Christmas tree as well.
 They have medium length, curved needles, are medium soft, have slow growing branches that are very sturdy and have good needle retention.
 They also have a unique citrus aroma.
 They need very little pruning or shaping since they have a natural shape.

-These sell for $7 foot.
+These sell for $6-7 per foot.
 They are slow growing, have short, soft needles and dense wood.
 They also tend to have a good natural shape.
 The branches are medium strength and tend to grow more upright and have a very nice aroma.